Qaraxanbəyli, Fizuli

-Qaraxanbəyli (also, Karakhanbeyli) is a village in the Fuzuli District of Azerbaijan.
-Currently uninhabited.
+Qaraxanbəyli (also, Garakhanbeyli) is an uninhabited village in the Fuzuli District of Azerbaijan.

 The village was located on the Artsakh side on the cease-fire line between the armed forces of the self-proclaimed Republic of Artsakh (as a part of their Hadrut Province) and those of Azerbaijan.
 There had been allegations of cease fire violations in the village's vicinity.
-It was taken back by Azerbaijan Army during Aras Valley campaign on 27 September 2020.
+It was taken back by Azerbaijan Army during the Aras Valley campaign on 27 September 2020.